 - As the members of the family get bolder the terminations become shorter in order to allow the reduction of the white space between the letters getting thus darker lines.

-- The ascenders height matches with the caps height to allow lines to get closer and have more compact titles.
+- The ascenders height matches with the caps height to allow lines to get closer and have more compact headlines.

 - As Cyrillic has several lowercase letters whose shape is based on their uppercase pairs asymmetrical serifs are used to make the overall look of texts less cluttered.